Thomas Tingey: Personal life

 His daughter Hannah married Tunis Craven, a government clerk and later naval purser.
 Two of her sons, Tunis and Thomas Tingey rose to prominence in the Union Navy during the American Civil War.
 Another daughter, Margaret, married U.S. Representative Joseph F. Wingate of Maine.
 Tingey was generally well liked by his large civilian workforce.
-Washington Navy Yard enslaved worker Michael Shiner noted Tingey's passing with this tribute, "Died in Command of the Washington navy yard Comerder thomas tinsy on the 23 day of February 1829 on Monday and snow on the ground and a fine officer he was and a gentelman".
+Washington Navy Yard enslaved worker Michael Shiner noted Tingey's passing with this tribute, "Died in Command of the Washington navy yard Comerder thomas tinsy on the 23 day of February 1829 on Monday and snow on the ground and a fine officer he was and a gentleman".

 Slaveholder

-The 1810 U.S. Census for the District of Columbia, enumerated Thomas Tingey as having six enslaved individuals registered in his household.
-As a slaveholder Commodore Tingey could be "rough and even brutal" ,in 1828 diarist Michael Shiner, wrote, "The same time they wher a lad comerder tinsay [Commodore Tingey]foot man had been cutting some of his shines at the house on the 4 and they taking him down to the rigging loft that it give him a starting.”
-A "starting", Flagellation, a beating on the bareback with a thick rope end.
+The 1810 U.S. Census for the District of Columbia enumerated Thomas Tingey as having six enslaved individuals registered in his household.
+As a slaveholder Commodore Tingey could be "rough and even brutal;" in 1828 diarist Michael Shiner wrote, "The same time they wher a lad comerder tinsay [Commodore Tingey] foot man had been cutting some of his shines at the house on the 4 and they taking him down to the rigging loft that it give him a starting.”
+A "starting", flagellation, is a beating on the bare back with a thick rope end.